Code-Institute-Submissions/the-growth-club/README.md

 - Python determines if the user is logged in or not by checking if 'user' in session and passes this data to Jinja to display the correct navbar for the user.
 - The navbar is collapsed into a burger icon on small screens.

-3. Floating to top button:
-- A floating button appears on the lower right of the screen when the user starts to scroll downwards.
-Clicking this moves the view back up to the top of the page.
-This feature was added because the resources page can be quite long and the navbar is not fixed to the top of the page.

 #### Footer
 - The footer features:
  - A brief description of the purpose and mission of the site.